matt-major/do-wrapper/README.md

 [![Downloads](https://img.shields.io/npm/dm/do-wrapper.svg)](https://www.npmjs.com/package/do-wrapper)
 [![Known Vulnerabilities](https://snyk.io/test/github/matt-major/do-wrapper/badge.svg?targetFile=package.json)](https://snyk.io/test/github/matt-major/do-wrapper?targetFile=package.json)

+# Notice - v4 Rewrite

+This version is still under development.
+You're welcome - and encouraged - to try it out and report any issues via GitHub.
+This rewrite will require you to change any applications using the library as it is not backwards compatible.
+In due course this rewrite will replace the previous master branch.

 ## Install

 `do-wrapper` is available on the `npm` repository and as such, can be installed with `npm`.